-(1) The shares deemed beneficially owned by ESL Partners, L.P. are owned by a group consisting of ESL Partners, L.P., a Delaware limited partnership, ESL Investors, L.L.C., a Delaware limited liability company, Acres Partners, L.P., a Delaware limited partnership, RBS Partners, L.P., a Delaware limited partnership, and Edward S. Lampert.
+(1) The shares deemed beneficially owned by ESL Partners, L.P. are owned by a group (the "ESL Group") consisting of ESL Partners, L.P., a Delaware limited partnership, ESL Institutional Partners, L.P., a Delaware limited partnership, ESL Investors, L.L.C., a Delaware limited liability company, Acres Partners, L.P., a Delaware limited partnership, RBS Partners, L.P., a Delaware limited partnership, Edward S. Lampert, Tynan LLC, a Delaware limited liability company, and the Edward and Kinga Lampert Foundation.
 RBS Partners, L.P. and ESL Investments, Inc. are general partners of ESL Partners, L.P.
-ESL Investments, Inc. is the general partner of Acres Partners, L.P.
-RBS Investment Management, L.L.C., is the general partner of ESL Institutional Partners, L.P.
-RBS Partners, L.P., is the manager of ESL Investors, L.L.C.
-Mr. Lampert is the Chairman, Chief Executive Officer and a director of ESL Investments, Inc., and managing member of ESL Investment Management, LLC, and RBS Investment Management, LLC.
-In their respective capacities, each of the foregoing may be deemed to be the beneficial owner of the shares of AutoZone common stock beneficially owned by other members of the group.
-ESL Partners, L.P. is the record owner of 3,003,476 shares; ESL Institutional Partners, L.P. is the record owner of 5,875,557 shares; RBS Partners, L.P. is the record owner of 860,325 shares; and Mr. Lampert is the record owner of 22,150 shares.
+ESL Investments, Inc. is the general partner of Acres Partners, L.P. and the managing member of RBS Investment Management, L.L.C.
+RBS Investment Management, L.L.C. is the general partner of ESL Institutional Partners, L.P.
+RBS Partners, L.P. is the manager of ESL Investors, L.L.C.
+Mr. Lampert is the Chairman, Chief Executive Officer and a director of ESL Investments, Inc., and managing member of ESL Investment Management, L.P.
+In their respective capacities, each of the foregoing may be deemed to be the beneficial owner of the shares of AutoZone common stock beneficially owned by other members of the ESL Group.
+ESL Partners, L.P. is the record owner of 13,515,168 shares; ESL Institutional Partners, L.P. is the record owner of 71,771 shares; ESL Investors, L.L.C. is the record owner of 3,003,476 shares; Acres Partners, L.P. is the record owner of 5,875,557 shares; RBS Partners, L.P. is the record owner of 860,325 shares; Mr. Lampert is the record owner of 22,150 shares; Tynan LLC is the record owner of 84 shares and the Edward and Kinga Lampert Foundation is the record owner of 21,941 shares.
 Each entity or person has the sole power to vote and dispose of the shares deemed beneficially owned by it.
-Mr. Ullyot is the Executive Vice President and General Counsel of ESL Investments, Inc.; however, Mr. Ullyot disclaims beneficial ownership of the shares owned by a group consisting of affiliates of ESL Investments, Inc., as reflected in the table above.
-The source of this information is a Form 4 filed with the Securities and Exchange Commission by ESL Investors, L.L.C. on August 3, 2007, reporting beneficial ownership as of August 1, 2007.
+Mr. Crowley is the President and Chief Operating Officer of ESL Investments, Inc.; however, Mr. Crowley disclaims beneficial ownership of the shares owned by the ESL Group as reflected in the table above, other than the 84 shares owned by Tynan LLC.
+The source of this information is the Schedule 13D/A filed with the Securities and Exchange Commission by the ESL Group on June 26, 2008, reporting beneficial ownership as of June 25, 2008 as well as the Form 4 filed with the Securities and Exchange Commission by the ESL Group on October 20, 2008, reporting beneficial ownership as of October 17, 2008.